 We’ve covered this generation’s shopping habits and behaviors from brick and mortar stores to using voice commerce and everything in between.
 We’ve recently discussed their attitudes towards sustainability, shopping smarter, and how to leverage powerful product information to tap into the millennial mindset.
 Today, we’ll explore just how these attitudes, habits, and behaviors have come to fruition with this generation’s roots in their willingness to go with the flow and yet, still drive change in our omnichannel world.

 Let’s not forget, our job as e-commerce and marketing teams is to engage our buyers and build trust.
 Understanding this adaptable generation is not only beneficial, but it is critical for success.
 Many retailers and manufacturers like Toys ‘R’ Us or Payless didn’t adapt to the new digital age and ignored the preferences of millennials that are value and experience-based.
 That was a mistake.

-The millennials’ ability to adapt to a new technology is not only beneficial to them, but can provide those around them with the ability to learn about new technologies as well.
-They are passionate and hungry to learn and they often find themselves educating individuals belonging to older generations like Generation X (those born between 1965 and 1980) and even the Boomer Generation (born between 1946-1964).
+The millennials’ ability to adapt to new technology is not only beneficial to them but can provide those around them with the ability to learn about new technologies as well.
+They are passionate and hungry to learn and they often find themselves educating individuals belonging to older generations like generation X (those born between 1965 and 1980) and even the boomer generation (born between 1946-1964).

 Other Forms of Adaptability

 This generation, born anywhere between 1981-1996, according to Pew Research Center, however, is not only quick to adapt to new technologies, but to their environments and the world around them.
 According to an article posted by Business Insider, millennials have had no choice but to become adaptable and learn to go with the flow because of the world around them is in flux.